-Recommendation: Students should be able to read and comprehend college-level texts and apply the conventions of Standard Written English in their writing.
+Recommendation: Students should be able to read and comprehend college-level texts and to express themselves clearly in writing.
 Fulfills English 11 or English 12 graduation requirements

 Students in AP Literature and Composition will broaden their understanding of literature by reading rich, rigorous classic and contemporary fiction, poetry, drama, nonfiction, and visual texts.
 Students will apply high-level thinking skills during frequent Socratic seminars and present both informal and formal speeches.
 Writing in a variety of modes expected in a college introduction to literature course, students will produce creative pieces, research projects, film and literary analysis essays and collaborative projects that demonstrate a strong command of voice, purpose, and clarity.
 All students are required to take the Advanced Placement exam which may lead to college placement and/or credit.